 4. Distracting jewelry, chains, or spiked jewelry could pose safety or health issues.

-- Teachers may require students to remove hats, hood or sunglasses in the classroom.
+Teachers may ask students to remove hats, hoods, or sunglasses while in the classroom.

 This policy shall be applied at the discretion of the administration.
 Because symbols of gang affiliation change, school officials will work with the Fairfield Police to update the definition and enforcement of gang-related items and colors.